 Update: This is an old review.
-The Peanut Butter Candy Bar Blondies are still good, but the Hershey’s Baking Melts have been discontinued.
+The Peanut Butter Candy Bar Blondies are still good.
+Unfortunately, it seems the Hershey's Baking Melts have been discontinued.

-Baking melts are designed to melt into little layers, and as you can see by the cross-section, they lived up to their promise.
-The peanut butter base was a perfect match for the milk chocolate, but now I’m going to have to find the semisweet flavor and try a few more recipes.
+Baking melts are designed to melt into little layers.
+As you can see by the cross-section, they lived up to their promise.
+The peanut butter base was a perfect match for the milk chocolate.
+Now I'm going to have to find the semisweet flavor and try a few more recipes.
+Update: Since the Baking Melts are no more, use milk chocolate or semisweet chunks instead!

-Here’s a lovely photo of the bag to help you identify them next time you’re in the baking aisle.
+Here's a lovely photo of the bag to help you identify them next time you're in the baking aisle (maybe they'll bring them back).

 Peanut Butter Candy Bar Blondies